-Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr and Mrs S's complaint for Shawbrook to put things right by recalculating the original loan based on the known and assumed savings and income to Mr and Mrs S from the solar panels over a ten-year period so they pays no more than that, and they keeps the solar panel system, and any future benefits once the loan has ended.
+Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr and Mrs S's complaint for Shawbrook to put things right by recalculating the original loan based on the known and assumed savings and income to Mr and Mrs S from the solar panels over the ten year term of the loan so they pay no more than that, and they keep the solar panel system, and any future benefits once the loan has ended.

-In the event the calculation shows that Mr and Mrs S is paying (or has paid) more than they should have, then Shawbrook needs to reimburse them accordingly.
-Should the calculation show that the misrepresentation has not caused a financial loss, then the calculation should be shared with Mr and Mrs S by way of explanation.
+If the calculation shows that Mr and Mrs S are paying (or have paid) more than they should have, then Shawbrook need to reimburse them accordingly.
+(Should the calculation show that the misrepresentation has not caused a financial loss, then the calculation should be shared with them by way of explanation.)

-If the calculation shows there is a loss, then where the loan is ongoing, I require Shawbrook to restructure Mr and Mrs S's loan.
-It should recalculate the loan to put Mr and Mrs S in a position where the solar panel system is cost neutral over a ten-year period.
+If the calculation shows there is a loss, then where the loan is ongoing, I require Shawbrook to restructure the loan.
+They should recalculate the loan to put Mr and Mrs S in a position where the solar panel system is cost-neutral over the ten year loan term.

-Normally, by recalculating the loan this way, a consumer's monthly repayments would reduce, meaning that they would've paid more each month than they should've done resulting in an overpayment balance.
-And as a consumer would have been deprived of the monthly overpayment, I would expect a business to add 8% simple interest from the date of the overpayment to the date of settlement.

-So, I think the fairest resolution would be to let Mr and Mrs S have the following options as to how they would like their overpayments to be used:
+Normally, by recalculating the loan this way, Mr and Mrs S's monthly repayments would reduce, meaning that they would have paid more each month than they should have done, resulting in an overpayment balance.
+And as they would have been deprived of the monthly overpayment, I would expect a business to add simple interest at 8% a year from the date of the overpayment to the date of settlement.
+So I think the fairest resolution would be to let Mr and Mrs S have the following options as to how they would like their overpayments to be used:

-- A. the overpayments are used to reduce the outstanding balance of the loan and they continues to make their current monthly payment resulting in the loan finishing early, - B. the overpayments are used to reduce the outstanding balance of the loan and they pays a new monthly payment until the end of the loan term, - C. the overpayments are returned to Mr and Mrs S and they continues to make their current monthly payment resulting in their loan finishing early, or - D. the overpayments are returned to Mr and Mrs S and they pays a new monthly payment until the end of the loan term.
+- a) the overpayments are used to reduce the outstanding balance of the loan and they continue to make their current monthly payment resulting in the loan finishing early, - b) the overpayments are used to reduce the outstanding balance of the loan and they pay a new monthly payment until the end of the loan term, - c) the overpayments are returned to Mr and Mrs S and they continue to make their current monthly payment resulting in their loan finishing early, or - d) the overpayments are returned to Mr and Mrs S and they pay a new monthly payment until the end of the loan term.

-If Mr and Mrs S accepts my decision, they should indicate on the acceptance form which option they wishes to accept.
+If Mr and Mrs S accept my decision, they should indicate on the acceptance form which option they wish to accept by writing A, B, C or D on the form.

-If Mr and Mrs S has settled the loan, Shawbrook should pay them the difference between what they paid in total and what the loan should have been under the restructure above, with 8% interest.
+If Mr and Mrs S have settled the loan, Shawbrook should pay them the difference between what they paid in total and what the loan should have been under the restructure above, with interest at 8% a year.

-If Mr and Mrs S has settled the loan by refinancing, they should supply evidence of the refinance, to Shawbrook and Shawbrook should:
+If Mr and Mrs S have settled the loan by refinancing, they should supply evidence of the refinance to Shawbrook, and then Shawbrook must:

 - 1. Refund the extra Mr and Mrs S paid each month with the Shawbrook loan. - 2.
-Add simple interest from the date of each payment until Mr and Mrs S receives their refund. - 3.
+Add simple interest from the date of each payment until Mr and Mrs S receive their refund. - 3.
 Refund the extra Mr and Mrs S paid with the refinanced loan. - 4.
-Add simple interest from the date of each payment until Mr and Mrs S receives their refund. - 5.
-Pay Mr and Mrs S the difference between the amount now owed and the amount they would've owed if the system had been self-funding over a ten-year period.
+Add simple interest from the date of each payment until Mr and Mrs S receive their refund. - 5.
+Pay Mr and Mrs S the difference between the amount now owed and the amount they would have owed if the system had been self-funding.